Tuapaka Farm , Pāmu Tuapeka

 The homestead was extensively upgraded in 2018.
 The Shepherd General’s house is tired and is programmed for an upgrade.
 The third empty dwelling is beyond refurbishment.

 Five-stand wool shed and covered yard complex with a 1,500-ewe capacity.
 Two sets of satellite yards.
-One main set of cattle yards (near the wool shed) with five main pens with concrete floor crush to race and weighing platform (electronic scales), head bail and spray dip.
+One main set of cattle yards (near the wool shed) with 5 main pens with concrete floor crush to race and weighing platform (electronic scales), head bail and spray dip.
 Another satellite set of yards near the south-western farm boundary.

 Staff

-Two permanent staff and casual staff as required.
+One permanent staff and casual staff as required.

 Pastures and forestry